FreeCAD/FreeCAD-documentation/wiki/Macro_Wiki_Object_Properties_List_Generator_Basic_Version.md

 </nowiki>
 }}

 ## Links

-The discussion on the forum
+The discussion on the forum: <https://forum.freecadweb.org/viewtopic.php?f=21&t=61998>